 O my loving King, create in me the heart of an apostle.
 If only I could lay at Your feet today the praise and adoration of everyone on earth!

 O my Jesus, while I beg You to reveal Yourself to the world, I also beseech You to reveal Yourself more and more to my poor soul.
 Let Your star shine for me today, and point out to me the road which leads directly to You!
 May this day be a real Epiphany for me, a new manifestation to my mind and heart of Your great Majesty.
 He who knows You more, loves You more, O Lord; and I want to know You solely in order to love You, to give myself to You with ever greater generosity.

 Note from Dan: This post on the Epiphany of the Lord is provided courtesy of Baronius Press and contains one of two meditations for the day.
 If you would like to get the full meditation from one of the best daily meditation works ever compiled, you can learn more here: Divine Intimacy.
 Please honor those who support us by purchasing and promoting their products.

-Art: Modified detail of Adoração dos Magos (Adoration of the Magi), Vicente Gil, from 1498 to 1518, PD-US author’s life plus 70 years or less, Wikimedia Commons.
+Art for this post on the Ephiphany of the Lord: Modified detail of Adoração dos Magos (Adoration of the Magi), Vicente Gil, from 1498 to 1518, PD-US author’s life plus 70 years or less, Wikimedia Commons.
 Father Gabriel of St. Mary Magdalen, mirror from open source material.